2011 Egyptian revolution: International reaction

 International response to the protests was initially mixed, although most governments called for peaceful action on both sides and a move towards reform.
 Most Western nations expressed concern about the situation, and many governments issued travel advisories and attempted to evacuate their citizens from Egypt.

 The European Union Foreign Affairs Chief said, "I also reiterate my call upon the Egyptian authorities to urgently establish a constructive and peaceful way to respond to the legitimate aspirations of Egyptian citizens for democratic and socioeconomic reforms."
 The United States, the United Kingdom, France and Germany issued similar statements calling for reform and an end to violence against peaceful protesters.
+Joe Hoover (2011), a political analyst, argued that U.S. policy toward the protests reflected the rift between pro-democracy rhetoric and its long-standing realist goal of stability in the region.
+Washington initially hesitated to support the removal of Mubarak, fearing that rapid change could jeopardize its security partnerships and peace treaties in the region.
+Hoover claims that the Obama Administration's cautious statements, combined with the eventual call for a "peaceful transition," revealed the limits of the U.S. democracy promotion agenda when compared to maintaining influence and counter-terrorism cooperation in the Middle East.
 Many states in the region expressed concern and supported Mubarak; Saudi Arabia issued a statement "strongly condemn[ing]" the protests, while Tunisia and Iran supported them.
 Israel was cautious, with Prime Minister Benjamin Netanyahu asking his government ministers to maintain silence and urging Israel's allies to curb their criticism of President Mubarak; however, an Arab-Israeli parliamentarian supported the protests.
 Solidarity demonstrations for the protesters were held worldwide.

+Chinese state media framed the Egyptian protests through the lens of securitization, according to Joobani and Helmy (2016).
+The government portrayed the mass mobilization displayed during the protests as a source of disorder and foreign interference.
+This aligned with China's policy of discouraging similar descent at home while maintaining its own stability for its citizens.
+The media emphasized chaos and uncertainty over the real goal of democratization.
+Chinese outlets attempted to sway public opinion away from large-scale protests and to present the authoritarian government as a safeguard for national security.

 Non-governmental organizations expressed concern about the protests and the heavy-handed state response, with Amnesty International describing attempts to discourage the protests as "unacceptable".
-Many countries (including the U.S., Israel, the UK and Japan) issued travel warnings or began evacuating their citizens, and multinational corporations began evacuating expatriate employees.
+Many countries (including the US, Israel, the UK and Japan) issued travel warnings or began evacuating their citizens, and multinational corporations began evacuating expatriate employees.
 Many university students were also evacuated.